-Figure 11 shows the Writing Scoring Scale.
+Figure 20 shows the Writing Scoring Scale.

-ACCESS for ELLS 2.0 Writing Scoring Scale, Grades 1-12 Г Sco ore Point 6 ı D: ı tailored to context (e.g., purpose, situation, and audience) ı S: Purposeful use of a variety of sentence structures that are essentially error-free ١ W: Precise use of vocabulary with just the right word in just the right place 5+ 600 ore Point 5 ı D: ı υ. purpose, situation, and audience) ı S: ı A wide range of vocabulary, used appropriately and with ease 4+ A mad range of resultating, about appropriation and man sade Sco ore Point 4 ı D: Organized text that presents a clear progression of ideas, demonstrating an awareness of context ı (e.g., purpose, situation, and audience) ı S: ı 14/- don't generally interfere with comprehensibility ı W. A variety of vocabulary beyond the stimulus and prompt, generally conveying the intended meaning 3+ interided meaning ľ Sco ore Point 3 ı D: Text that shows developing organization including the use of elaboration and detail, though the ı progression of ideas may not always be clear ı S: Simple and some complex sentence structures, whose meaning may be obscured by noticeable ı l. . . grammatical errors ı W: Some vocabulary beyond the stimulus and prompt, although usage is noticeably awkward 2+ at times 2+ Sco ore Point 2 ı D: Text that shows emerging organization of ideas but with heavy dependence on the stimulus and ı prompt and/or resembles a list of simple sentences (which may be linked by simple connectors) ı S: Simple sentence structures; meaning is frequently obscured by noticeable grammatical errors ı when attempting beyond simple sentences ı W: Vocabulary primarily drawn from the stimulus and prompt 1+ no Deint 4 l ore Point 1 l D: S: W: Primarily words, chunks of language, and short phrases rather than complete sentences W. Distinguishable English words that are often limited to high frequency words or reformulated expressions from the stimulus and prompt $\vdash$ 2: Discourse Level S: Sentence Level W: Word/Phrase Level
+ACCESS for ELLS 2.0 Writing Scoring Scale, Grades 1-12 Sco pre Point 6 D: Sophisticated organization of text that clearly demonstrates an overall sense of unity throughout, tailored to context (e.g., purpose, situation, and audience) S: Purposeful use of a variety of sentence structures that are essentially error-free W: Precise use of vocabulary with just the right word in just the right place 5+ Sco pre Point 5 D: Strong organization of text that supports an overall sense of unity, appropriate to context (e.g., purpose, situation, and audience) S: A variety of sentence structures with very few grammatical errors W: A wide range of vocabulary, used appropriately and with ease 4+ pre Point 4 D: Organized text that presents a clear progression of ideas, demonstrating an awareness of context (e.g., purpose, situation, and audience) S: Complex and some simple sentence structures, containing occasional grammatical errors that don't generally interfere with comprehensibility W: A variety of vocabulary beyond the stimulus and prompt, generally conveying the intended meaning 3+ Sco pre Point 3 D: Text that shows developing organization including the use of elaboration and detail, though the progression of ideas may not always be clear S: Simple and some complex sentence structures, whose meaning may be obscured by noticeable grammatical errors W: Some vocabulary beyond the stimulus and prompt, although usage is noticeably awkward at times 2+ Sco pre Point 2 D: Text that shows emerging organization of ideas but with heavy dependence on the stimulus and prompt and/or resembles a list of simple sentences (which may be linked by simple connectors) S: Simple sentence structures; meaning is frequently obscured by noticeable grammatical errors when attempting beyond simple sentences 1+ W: Vocabulary primarily drawn from the stimulus and prompt 1.
+Sco pre Point 1 D: Minimal text that represents an idea or ideas S: Primarily words, chunks of language, and short phrases rather than complete sentences Primarily words, chunks of language, and short privases rather than complete sentences W: Distinguishable English words that are often limited to high frequency words or reformulated expressions from the stimulus and prompt D: Discourse Level S: Sentence Level W: Word/Phrase Level